JAQuent/boundaryVR/analysis/memoryTask.md

     ##  mean of x
     ## 0.01923077

-the peformance for the table question was:
+the performance for the table question was:

 ``` r
 t.test(tableNum_comb_agg$acc - 0.5)